 World leaders consistently visit campus, too; speakers have included Nobel Peace Prize winners as well as former presidents Lech Walesa of Poland, F.W. de Klerk of South Africa, and José Ramos-Horta of Timor-Leste.

 Study abroad is possible during the summer and winter sessions or for an entire year.
 Semester-long Salisbury Abroad programs make it possible to study in Ecuador, Estonia, China, and Spain, all at the same cost of tuition at SU.
 Through SU’s Bosserman Center for Conflict Resolution, students have researched, taught, and mediated disputes in contentious areas, including Israel, Kosovo, Bosnia, and Northern Ireland.
 The University’s Center for International Education, as well as its English Language Institute and International Student and Scholar Services Office, offer resources for students and faculty both at SU and abroad.

-In addition to the New Student Reader Program, SU’s Sophomore-Year Experience program provides additional opportunities for students to have shared experiences in their second year.
-Throughout their time at SU, students are also encouraged to take advantage of the University’s Cultural Laureate Program, which gives recognition to those who attend a certain number of SU-sponsored cultural events, such as performances, exhibits, and academic lectures.
+In addition to a civic reflection program for new students, SU’s Sophomore Year Experience provides additional opportunities for students to have shared experiences in their second year.
+And throughout their time at SU, students are also encouraged to take advantage of the University’s Cultural Laureate Program, which gives recognition to those who attend a certain number of SU-sponsored cultural events, such as performances, exhibits, and academic lectures.

 With its award-winning faculty, a beautiful campus with national arboretum status, exceptional academic and athletic programs, and a dynamic administration, Salisbury is earning recognition as A Maryland University of National Distinction.